Caregiver Rates

 Is my caregiver my employee?

-Caregivers are considered under the tax code as employees of clients when they earn more than $2,000 in a calendar year.
+Independent caregivers are generally considered employees of the client under the tax code.
 We do not track or report caregiver earnings.

 What’s the best way to handle payroll, taxes and other employment requirements for my in-home caregiver?

-Caregivers are considered domestic employees of clients when they earn over $2,000 in a calendar year.
+Caregivers are generally considered domestic employees of clients.
 We recommend consulting with a tax or accounting professional and/or engaging a trusted service to handle issues including payroll, taxes and more.
-Below are two services we highly recommend:
+Below are three services we highly recommend:

 www.myhomepay.com • 888-273-3356